ArthurJMAraujo/ArthurJMAraujo/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I'm looking to collaborate on anything at the moment.
-- 📫 How to reach me . instagram arthur.macedo.196
+- 📫 How to reach me . arthur.macedo96@hotmail.com

 <!---
 ArthurJMAraujo/ArthurJMAraujo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.